The ecological consequences of individual-level variation across scales

 2012 Goettingen Award for Forest Ecosystems Research

-Under climate change, the invasion success of range-shifting plants may depend on the relative dispersal capacities of the potential invaders and their enemies.
-We developed a scale-explicit model where population dynamics emerged from individual interactions in a field-scale grid of a few hectares and was extrapolated to a regional-scale grid covering transeuropean temperature gradient.
-We found that long-distance dispersal can be the key to the invasive success of range-expanding plants under climate change, but only if 'guerilla' plants are not impeded by fast enemies [Meyer et al. in revision].
+Under climate change, the invasion success of range-shifting plants may depend on the traits of the potential invaders and their competitors and enemies .
+We are developing trait-based and often scale-explicit models where population dynamics emerge from individual interactions in a field-scale grid of a few hectares .
+These interactions are influenced by plant and animal traits [42, 46].
+Local results can be extrapolated to a regional-scale grid.
+One model result is that traits conferring strong dispersal abilities can be the key to the invasive success of range-expanding plants under climate change, but only if 'guerilla' plants are not impeded by fast enemies [Meyer et al., in prep.].

 > MSc thesis Mijke van Oorschot ("cum laude")

-> in cooperation with Wim van der Putten, Netherlands Institute of Ecology NIOO-KNAW, The Netherlands, and Katja Tielbörger, University of Tübingen, Germany
+> in cooperation with Wim van der Putten, Netherlands Institute of Ecology NIOO-KNAW, The Netherlands, Katja Tielbörger, University of Tübingen, Germany, and Merav Seifan, Ben-Gurion University, Israel

 Ecological concepts and bacterial individuality in the phyllosphere